 The same recipes, the same beers, the same trusted, talented brewers overseeing the production.
 The same late nights, hard work, experimentation, development, tasting, brewing, sweating, serving, discussing – and with a little luck, the same magic.
 This facility is a way to utilise the best of both breweries: the beers To Øl and BRUS are most proud of, the freedom to experiment with new ideas, the knowledge and experience to do it, as well as the sheer madman-like drive to create something wild.
 Once again, the whirlpool of efforts begin in Svinninge.
 Now all that’s needed is to wait for it to come alive.

 Our Trip To Svinninge

 When people first come to Svinninge, the most confronting aspect is the sheer size of the place.
 For a complete tour of the place it takes easily 2-3 hours.
-This is partly from the size of the rooms and partly from the amount of buildings that cover the 150,000 square foot property.
+This is partly from the size of the rooms and partly from the amount of buildings that cover the 150,000 square meter property.
 We thought it was time introduce people to our To Øl City.
-We invited a select group of importers and other friends of To Øl: those that have either been with on the journey with us for a long time, as well as those that are joining us recently to kick-start the next chapter.
+We invited a select group of importers and other friends of To Øl: those that have either been on the journey with us for a long time, as well as those that are joining us recently, to kick-start the next chapter.
 Here’s a few pictures we took and a few explanations of what we encountered that day…

 The first spaces that we encounter are the packaging rooms.
 Naturally these are huge spaces considering how many kegs, bottles and cans we will be producing.